After blast kills hundreds at Gaza hospital, Hamas and Israel trade blame as rage spreads in region

 More than 1 million Palestinians have fled their homes — roughly half of Gaza’s population — and 60% are now in the approximately 14-kilometer (8-mile) long area south of the evacuation zone, the U.N. said.

-At the Rafah crossing, Gaza's only connection to Egypt, truckloads of aid had been waiting to enter for more than a day.
-The World Food Program said that it had more than 300 tons of food waiting to cross into Gaza.
+At the Rafah crossing, Gaza’s only connection to Egypt, truckloads of aid have been waiting to enter for more than a day.
+The World Food Program said it had more than 300 tons of food ready to cross into Gaza.

 Kullab reported from Baghdad.
 Nessman reported from Jerusalem.
 Lee reported from Amman.
 Associated Press journalists Amy Teibel in Jerusalem; Abby Sewell in Beirut; Samy Magdy and Jack Jeffrey in Cairo; and Ashraf Sweilam in el-Arish, Egypt contributed to this report.